-- is the name of the destination that receives the stream - Note: All parameters for this command are mandatory. - 6 You have completed this procedure.
+is the name of the destination that receives the stream

+Note: All parameters for this command are mandatory.

 Turning auto-recovery on

 Use this procedure to turn on real time billing (RTB) auto-recovery.
 Auto-recovery allows RTB to automatically recover from a billing transfer failure with the data and processing management system (DPMS) after exceeding the allowable number of retry attempts.
 Auto-recovery performs the following functions: